 What is the first thing that comes to mind, the undercurrent or the item in the background running consciously or unconsciously.
-Does is create apprehensions, and then there are people, and aspects of your life you will miss.
-What are excited about going, and what are you grateful and thankful for?
+Does is create apprehensions, and are there people, and aspects of your life you will miss.
+What are excited about going forward toward, and what are you grateful and thankful for?
 Ponder, reflect, commit these joys and concerns to the spirit who is constantly at work in your life.

 All the inner stuff of the heart is carried with you, there is no escaping yourself, you have to come to terms with who you are and what you are to be about.
 Then there is those who you will hang out with, for those you hang out with, is ultimately what you will become like.
 This is just with association with them, are they your encouragement and cheerleaders as you walk through life?
 (Anam Cara or Anam Chairde) The journey a lot of the time is difficult, trying to come to terms with were we fit in and find our place of significance, connection, and belonging.
 We carry a lot of baggage, we have to learn how to travel light.
 Not taking the things that are extras and are not of necessity.